nsmsn/dotcom/src/slash/now.md

 - working with an awesome digital experience team.
 - raising a preschooler with [Eleanor](https://eleanoraldrich.com).
-- challenging myself to write and publish more.
+- watching and listening to the Amazin' Mets ⚾ broadcasts.

 &nbsp;